INSIGHTS IN ACTION

 Here’s an example:

-A customer contract begins on December 29, with an annual contract value of $365.
+A customer signs and their contract begins on December 29, with an annual contract value of $365.

 Management wants to recognize the ARR on December 30 as $365.
 But, if you’re annualizing the revenue according to ASC 606, the recognized revenue on December 30 would only be $3 (only recognizing the portion of the revenue received over the last three days of the year).
 The rest of the recurring revenue would be pushed to the following year (where the ARR is $353).